lucas-fern/comp90087-jupyterbook/_sources/content/subject-overview.md

 - A short online quiz.

 ## Tutorial Structure
-Each week we will have a set of [Tasks/Activities](activities.md) which are the assessed component of the tutorials.
+Each week we will have a set of Tasks/Activities which are the assessed component of the tutorials.

-The tasks should be completed within your groups of 4, and your answers must be published to the [discussion board](https://canvas.lms.unimelb.edu.au/courses/151263/discussion_topics) to receive a mark.
+The tasks should be completed within your groups of 4, and your answers must be published to the [discussion board](https://canvas.lms.unimelb.edu.au/courses/151263/discussion_topics) within 24 hours of the tutorial to receive a mark.